KeyyPress/pamoja-chat/README.md

-pamojaChat
+Zip Chat

 Overview

-pamojaChat is an open source one-to-one and group chat application.
+Zip Chat is an open source one-to-one and group chat application.
 It uses a TypeScript monorepo with a React frontend and Express-based microservices on the backend.
 Messages are end-to-end encrypted on the client.
 Kafka handles real-time fanout and MongoDB stores users, chats, and message history.

 Tech stack